Why is Visual Discrimination Important?

 Challenge them: Show your child how you complete two rows…and then change one (or two) objects in the second row… Ask your child to “Find the blocks that do not belong.
 Can you fix the pattern so that it matches the top row?”

-Draw a set of 3-6 simple pictures that show how to build a snowman, make a sandwich, or get dressed.
-Ask your child to put the pictures in the correct sequence and tell what is happening.
+Draw 3-6 simple pictures showing how to build a snowman, make a sandwich, or get dressed.
+Ask your child to sequence the pictures correctly and tell what is happening.

 According to the Advanced Vision Therapy Center: